Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Methodology For Choosing The Best Document Management Software

-There are certain factors that must be taken into consideration as you’re shopping around and evaluating DMS software.
-This is the methodology that I used to come up with the top picks above.
-You can use this as well to figure out which features matter the most based on your business and personal needs.
+There are certain factors you should take into consideration when evaluating DMS software.
+This is the methodology that we used to come up with the top picks above.
+Use this when you need to figure out which features matter the most based on your business and personal needs.

 The first thing you need to evaluate is where your documents will be stored.